Hitachi ID Privileged Access Manager

 - It can be difficult to trace changes back to individuals who made

-Privileged Access Manager secures privileged accounts on an enterprise scale:
+Privileged Access Manager secures privileged accounts across the IT landscape and

-- Users must sign into Privileged Access Manager when they need to use a
+- Users must sign into Privileged Access Manager before they can access

 - Privileged Access Manager launches login sessions on behalf of users,